OCHA-DAP/hdx-signals/src/README.md

 ## Data storage

+Data is stored within a Microsoft Azure Data Storage container, `hdx-signals` on the Centre for Humanitarian data blob.
+Access to the bucket is provided through SAS authorization.
+This needs to be provided as an environment variable `DSCI_AZ_SAS`, with the endpoint provided as `DSCI_AZ_ENDPOINT`.

-Data is stored within a Google Cloud Storage bucket, `global-monitoring`.
-Access to the bucket is provided through a service account with an authorization JSON file.
-The filepath to the authorization file should be saved to `GLOBAL_MONITORING_JSON` environment variable.
-Once this is done, the code, particularly that to save to and read from the bucket in `cloud_storage.R` works on personal machines for testing and in GitHub Actions.
+Legacy file saving to Google Drive and Sheets is still maintained, using a service account with an authorization file that needs to be saved to `GLOBAL_MONITORING_JSON` environment variable.
+Once this is done, the code, particularly that to save to and read from the bucket in `google_drive.R` works on personal machines for testing and in GitHub Actions.

 ## Automation